 For the frosting:

 - 1/4 cup (75 ml) maple syrup

 - 1/3 cup (80 g) butter, soft

 - Preheat oven to 180 degrees C /350 degrees Line two 7 inch / 18 cm cake pans with circles of baking paper.
 Grease well the pans.

 - In a large mixing bowl combine coconut sugar, spelt flour, cake flour, cocoa, beetroot powder, baking soda and baking powder.
-Start beating with the mixer at a very low speed, until the ingredients are blended.
-Gradually add the eggs, oil and vanilla and continue beating, increasing the speed just a bit.
+Start whisking with a hand whisk (or with the mixer at a very low speed), until the ingredients are blended.
+Gradually add the eggs, oil and vanilla and continue whisking If you are using a mixer, you can increase the speed a bit.
 At the end add the buttermilk, mixed with the vinegar.
-Beat just until all ingredients are combined well and the batter is smooth.
+Whisk just until all ingredients are combined well and the batter is smooth.
 Do not overbeat!

 - Transfer the batter to the prepared pans, dividing it in equal halves.
 Bake about 30-40 minutes or until a toothpick inserted in the centre comes out clean.